Entryway ideas have a lot riding on them. They give guests first sight of your home, and they’re what you’re greeted with each time you return.

 4. Consider the view

 A mirror can be a stylish feature as part of modern entryway ideas or more classic designs.
 It’s also a functional one, allowing those going out to check their appearance.
 This version picks up the curves of the nook in which it’s hung, and draws attention to the height of the space, too.

 ‘Always think view when you hang a mirror – whether in an entryway or elsewhere,’ says Lucy Searle.
 ‘What’s reflected should be pleasing to the eye.’

 A standout, eye-catching design – and statement color palette – in an entryway not only tells a story, it also draws our attention and sparks wonder.

 In this modern hallway, graphic prints hung side by side over a bespoke metal console create a striking impact.
 Shapely accessories in glass and marble further enhance the ensemble.

-'I always advise using really interesting furniture in a hall – a beautiful console table or a sculptural piece,' says Charu Gandhi, founder of Elicyon.
+'I always advise using really interesting furniture in hallway ideas – a beautiful console table or a sculptural piece,' says Charu Gandhi, founder of Elicyon (opens in new tab).
 'It's unexpected and because it's not a space you're going to sit in for ages, you don't have to focus on functionality or, indeed, comfort, so you can get away with doing something that's quite frivolous.'
 Here, striking artwork and bold accessories set the scene in this bright entryway.